-We have incurred significant operating losses since inception and have relied on private equity financings to fund operations.
-At June 30, 2014, we had an accumulated deficit of \$24.4 million.
+We have incurred significant operating losses since inception and have relied on private equity financings to fund our operations prior to our initial public offering.
+At December 31, 2014, we had an accumulated deficit of \$40.9 million.
 As we continue to incur losses, our transition to profitability will depend on the successful development, approval and commercialization of product candidates and on the achievement of sufficient revenues to support our cost structure.
 We may never achieve profitability, and unless and until we do, we will need to continue to raise additional capital.
-Management expects that existing cash and cash equivalents as of June 30, 2014 will be sufficient to fund our current operating plan through the end of 2015.
+Management expects that existing cash and cash equivalents as of December 31, 2014 will be sufficient to fund our current operating plan into the second half of 2017.